1

 An Amazon Demand Planner is responsible for forecasting product demand, analyzing sales data, and ensuring optimal inventory levels on Amazon.
 They work closely with supply chain, marketing, and sales teams to prevent stockouts or overstock situations.
 By leveraging data analytics and demand forecasting tools, they optimize inventory planning to maximize sales and profitability.
 This role requires strong analytical skills, market trend awareness, and collaboration with internal and external stakeholders.

-What are the key skills and qualifications needed to thrive in the Amazon Demand Planner position, and why are they important?
+What are the key skills and qualifications needed to thrive as an Amazon Demand Planner?

 An Amazon Demand Planner requires strong analytical skills, inventory management experience, and a degree in supply chain, business, or a related field.
 Familiarity with forecasting and planning software such as SAP, Excel, and demand planning tools, along with relevant certifications like APICS CPIM, is typically expected.
 Excellent communication, problem-solving, and collaboration skills help demand planners work effectively across teams and quickly respond to changing market trends.
 These abilities are crucial to accurately predicting demand, optimizing inventory levels, and maintaining Amazon's supply chain efficiency.